urbit/urbit.org-reloaded/content/breach.md

 *Last updated ~2020.12.7*

-A network breach is coming up on Tuesday, ~2020.12.8.
+A network breach is coming up on Tuesday, ~2020.12.8 at 10am PST.

 Unlike past breaches, this one comes with a tool to export and reimport all of your data so that you don't lose anything; we call it `flagday`.
 Currently a test version of `flagday` and details about its usage can be found below.

-This document will be kept up-to-date throughout the process, and updates will be issued via Twitter [here](https://twitter.com/tloncorporation/).
+This document will be kept up-to-date throughout the process, and updates will be issued via Twitter [here](https://twitter.com/zodisok/).

 *If you are self-hosting your ship, following these instructions is mandatory in order to communicate with the rest of the network.*